 The Effectiveness of Image Guided Injections

-Image guided injections, which are also called ultrasound guided injections, utilize video imaging software that allows the physician to view the tissue in three dimensions to ensure that the needle is being inserted into the correct tissue.
-Studies have shown that guided injections have success rates of up to 96 percent and that they can be upwards of 20 percent more accurate that blind injections.
+Image-guided injections, which are also called ultrasound guided injections, utilize video imaging software that allows the physician to view the tissue in three dimensions to ensure that the needle is being inserted into the correct tissue.
+Studies have shown that guided injections have success rates of up to 96 percent and that they can be upwards of 20 percent more accurate than blind injections.

-Patient outcomes have also been noted to be higher with image guided injections.
-One study looked at 94 injections used to treat osteoarthritis in the knees to examine the potential benefits of using image guided injections over blind injections.
-They found that guided injections resulted in a 48 percent reduction in pain from the injection procedure itself and a 42 percent reduction in overall pain afterwards.
+Patient outcomes have also been noted to be higher with image-guided injections.
+One study looked at 94 injections used to treat osteoarthritis in the knees to examine the potential benefits of using image-guided injections over blind injections.
+They found that guided injections resulted in a 48 percent reduction in pain from the injection procedure itself and a 42 percent reduction in overall pain afterward.

 The study also found that there was a 107 percent increase in the number of patients who responded well to the injection and a 52 percent reduction in the number of patients who did not respond to the treatment.
 The benefits of the treatment also lasted longer, and the annual cost of treatments decreased.